clojuredocs/guides/README.md

 Then fork the repository, create a [topic branch](http://git-scm.com/book/en/Git-Branching-Branching-Workflows), and start writing.

-When writing, periodically view results in the browser (see the Toolchain section about running a local server) and make sure code examples are rendered correctly and there are no serious formatting issues.
+When writing, periodically view results in the browser (see the [Toolchain readme](cds/blob/master/README-tools.md) about running a local server) and make sure code examples are rendered correctly and that there are no serious formatting issues.
 If you are not a Markdown or CSS guru, it's OK, but submitting changes that seriously break formatting and force maintainers to work on fixing them is not very productive (or nice).

-After making the changes you want, run them by a fellow developer, edit them a couple of times and **submit a pull request on GitHub*.
+After making the changes you want, run them by a fellow developer, edit them a couple of times and *submit a pull request on GitHub*.
 Please be patient.
-It may take a while for CDS maintainers to get to your pull request, read your changes and suggest improvements.
+It may take a while for CDS maintainers to get to your pull request, read your changes, and suggest improvements.

-Don't get discouraged if asked to do more edits or even completely rewrite some parts from scratch.
+Don't get discouraged if asked to make more edits or even completely rewrite some parts from scratch.
-All good documentation out there is a result of dozens of edits, corrections, sometimes ground-up rewrites.
+All good documentation out there is a result of dozens of edits, corrections, and sometimes ground-up rewrites.
 This is normal.
 We want Clojure documentation to be high quality just like the language and `clojure.core`.